Ensembles

 Somewhere Out There — Horner, Frack

-Unlike the larger Woodwind Ensemble, small woodwind ensembles such as Flute Ensemble, are formed as needed to give students even more opportunities for performance.
-Deborah Egekvist currently directs the Flute Ensemble.
+Small ensembles, such as Clarinet Ensemble and Percussion Ensemble, are formed as needed to give students even more opportunities for performance.

 Percussion Ensemble